For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 6. Prioritize Investing Over Mindless Spending

 One of the worst pieces of financial advice is the idea that simply saving money is enough to build wealth.
-Sure, it’s better than spending every dollar you earn—but a traditional savings account alone won’t make you rich.

-Think about this: You tell your kid, “Son, you should put your money in a savings account.
+You tell your kid, “Son, you should put your money in a savings account.
 It’s smart!”
 Your kid listens and deposits $1,000.
 A year later, he checks his account and sees… $1,010.
 Meanwhile, that new bike he wanted went up from $1,000 to $1,080.
 Congratulations, you just introduced him to the silent killer of wealth: inflation.

-A savings account won’t build wealth—investing will.
+A savings account won’t build wealth.
+Investing will.

 Why Investing Beats Saving Every Time

 If you want your money to work for you, you have to invest it in assets that grow over time.
-Stocks, real estate, and businesses are what make millionaires—not keeping money in a bank, collecting crumbs for interest.

 Let’s go back to the $1,000 example.
 Instead of stashing it in a savings account, you invest it in a strong, growing company.
 A year later, instead of earning $10, you might have earned $200 or more if you picked the right investment.
 Now, imagine repeating that process year after year.